 - Request/Response - The user sends one or more rows of credit data to the service by using an HTTP protocol, and the service responds with one or more sets of results.

 - Batch Execution - The user stores one or more rows of credit data in an Azure blob and then sends the blob location to the service.
 The service scores all the rows of data in the input blob, stores the results in another blob, and returns the URL of that container.

-For more information on using the web app templates, see Consume an Azure Machine Learning Web service with a web app template.
+For more information on accessing and consuming the web service, see Consume an Azure Machine Learning Web service with a web app template.